All businesses center around sales, and tech companies are no different. However, many IT businesses struggle to meet their sales targets.

 By placing it above the fold, you are doubling the impressions it gets.
 In a game of probability, tech companies that have their CTA above the fold will increase the impressions and thus the leads each page generates.

 Images get more impressions than text on your website.
-On top of that, visitors tend to pay more attention to images because they communicate the intended message outrightly.
+On top of that, visitors tend to pay more attention to images because they communicate the intended message clearly.

-Images also allow you to create more impact than you would if you were using text alone.
+Images also allow you to create more impact than if you were using text alone.
 Images will enable your CTA to stand out and get the desired consideration from your visitors.

 When you have a new blog post, find a relevant offer, and attach it to the post using a CTA at the end.